georgepence/Image-Server-getLink/README.md

 # Image-Server-getLink
-Example Javascript code to get a link to an image from the Image Server and insert it into HTML.
-The server.js file is just here to serve index.html; there is nothing to learn with server.js.
-The index.html contains the javascript "fetch" to get an image link, and then inserts it in the "image-div" div element.
+Example Javascript code showing two ways to get an image from the Image Server and insert it into HTML.
+The focus here is on index.html.
+The server.js file is just here to serve index.html (there is nothing to learn with server.js).
+All of the relevant javascript is in a 'script element' at the bottom of the html file.

-The image link is in a format "http://flip3.engr.oregonstate.edu:17778/image?image=6.jpeg", using the query "image=".
-This results in the Microserver sending image file to the browser.
-The fact that the "response" is a file means the client *can* accept the response and write it to a local client directory rather than simply rendering it, and then serve from the local directory, or manipulate the image before serving.
-I'll shortly post a second github with some sample code to write the response to disk.
+Index.html shows two types of calls to the Image Server:

+1) The script makes a call with url query 'response_type=link'.
+It takes that response (jsonized link text), parses it, and inserts the link into image-div as 'src'.
+The resulting call by the browser renders an image.
+2) In image-div-2, the browser simply has a link to the server with query 'response_type=file'.
+The server sends an image, and the browser renders it.

+Method one makes two calls to the server, but there may be advantages to having a link to an actual image.
+If a second call needs to be made for that specific image, it will produce same image (whereas with method 2 a second call will produce a new random image).

+Either method eventually returns an actual image file, which raises a third possibility with its own advantages: The returned image could be saved by the client to a local directory.
+This allows it to be called multiple times (without an http delay, or possibility of server failure), and also allows it to be resized or otherwise manipulated.

+In the next couple of days, I'll post some example code in another repository, how to save the returned image to a file using node's 'fs' code.